-It is hard to give recommendations, so you need to consider the options and decide what’s best for you!
+It is hard to give recommendations, so you must consider the options and decide what’s best for you!

 13. How to get back to normal?

-Losing a friend and a family member is hard, and it’s going to hurt.
-Thus, you have to think about how you personally could cope with this loss before it happens!
+Losing a friend or family member is hard, and it will hurt.
+Thus, you must think about coping with this loss before it happens!

-Don’t be ashamed to admit how you feel and get advice for others who have coped with losing a pet.
-Remember the good times and don’t feel pressured to rush into getting a new dog.
+Don’t be ashamed to admit your feelings and get advice from others who have coped with losing a pet.
+Remember the good times, and don’t feel pressured to get a new dog.

-When you get a pet, you make a commitment to give your dog all the love and care they need.
+When you get a pet, you commit to giving your dog all the love and care they need.
 You open your heart and home to a new family member.

-Use this when to put your dog down checklist to help you recognize the signs it is the right time to say goodbye to a beloved pet.
+Use this when to put your dog down checklist to help you recognize the signs, so you’ll know when it is the right time to say goodbye to your beloved pet.

 One last tip, if it’s clear your dog is experiencing a terminal illness, you can consider euthanizing your dog without any regrets.
 Be there with your dog during his final moments, and work with a vet who offers home pet euthanasia if possible.
 Being able to say goodbye in your own home will be easier for both of you.

 After your dog dies, be prepared to grieve.
 Over time, you will heal and move on.
 Celebrate your dog’s life by creating a memorial, donating, or commissioning special artwork.